gevulotnetwork/taiko-demo/README.md

 In order to do any kind of proving, we will first need a 512MiB proof parameters file.
 The way the examples are set up here, we expect to find it in the `gevulot` folder

-While at the root of the `zkevm-chain` package, run this:
+While the `zkevm-chain` folder, run this:

 ```
 wget -P ./gevulot https://storage.googleapis.com/zkevm-circuits-keys/kzg_bn254_22.srs